BoE's Miles wants more QE to kick start economy: FT

 Miles, who voted in favour of a third round of monetary stimulus at the Bank's policy meeting in June, reiterated his support for a cash injection of at least 50 billion pounds.

 "Do we need a more expansionary monetary policy?
 ‘Yes'.
 Should it be a substantial change in asset purchases?
 ‘Yes'.
 Is 50 billion pounds a substantial number?
 ‘Yes it is'.
 Could one know in advance what is exactly the right amount to do?
-‘Absolutely not'," Miles was quoted as saying by the FT's website on Monday.
+‘Absolutely not'," Miles was quoted as saying by the FT's website.

-His counterpart Martin Weale, who voted with the 5-4 majority at the Bank's Monetary Policy Committee meeting, said last week that further monetary stimulus could be applied to the economy without putting the inflation target at risk.

-The country has fallen into its second recession in four years, and is in danger of a longer slump as the euro zone searches for a path leading to growth.